 Throughout your baccalaureate program a key source of academic guidance comes through interaction with a professional adviser in the Academic Advising Center.
 You'll be encouraged to begin building your professional portfolio the day you arrive.
 Course work, internships, research, and involvement in business clubs and organizations all play a role in a Smeal student's education.
 The Center is conveniently located in Suite 202 of the Business Building.

-"FTCAP" is a visitation and planning program attended by all first-year students in the summer prior to arriving for classes at Penn State.
-Your educational goals are reviewed and your initial course registration is completed and you learn about Penn State resources and student services.
+"NSO" is a two day visitation and planning program attended by all first-year students in the summer prior to arriving for classes at Penn State.
+Your educational goals are reviewed, your initial course registration is completed and you learn about Penn State resources and student services.